-These are the e-learning market research reports from Learning Light, giving value and shape to the UK and international online training and learning technologies industry.
+Here we signpost some of our e-learning market research reports giving value and shape to the UK and international online training and learning technologies industry.

 The 4th report in our series into the e-learning market, including a new section on “what the buyer wants”, defined national market sizes for the UK, EU and our first look at the Chinese e-learning market.